top of page

 A Note About Honey Beekeeping

-Honey beekeeping is a wonderful and challenging hobby.
-Though we often hear about the "Save the Bees" campaigns, it is not honeybees that need the most help.
-Luckily for honeybees they are an incredibly important agricultural commodity across the globe.
-They are also the most researched insect to date, and because of this, they have much more monetary support to continue their survival.
-Our native bee populations including some of our 20 species of native bumblebees are showing serious declines and honeybees can impact this.
+Our native bee populations including some of our 20 species of native bumblebees are showing serious declines and honeybees, which are non-native bees, can impact this.
 I encourage those interested in honey beekeeping to evaluate their prospective hive locations and monitor for presence of native populations.
-Honeybees are competition for floral resources, and the more we can plant flowers, especially native flowers, trees and shrubs, the less of an impact our hobby beekeeping may create.
+Honeybees are competition for floral resources, and the more planting of flowers, especially native flowers, trees and shrubs, the less of an impact our hobby beekeeping may create.

 Intro to Honey Beekeeping I & II